 In this article, you'll learn which debts creditors and debtors can expect the bankruptcy trustee appointed to your case to pay in Chapters 7 and 13.

-When money is available to pay creditors in bankruptcy, creditors rarely fight between themselves, although it can happen.
-When bankruptcy funds are available, a creditor who would like payment starts the process by filing a "proof of claim" form with the bankruptcy court.
+When money is available to pay creditors in bankruptcy, creditors rarely fight among themselves, although it can happen.
+When bankruptcy funds are available, a creditor who wants payment starts the process by filing a "proof of claim" form with the bankruptcy court.

 The completed proof of claim form tells the trustee how much the debtor owes and the type of claim involved.
-The creditor attaches evidence of the claim's validity, usually a copy of the contract.
+The creditor attaches evidence of the claim's validity, usually a contract copy.

 The payment process goes smoothly because the trustee evaluates all claim forms before determining how to disperse the funds.
 The trustee then pays the "proof of claims" filed by creditors according to the priority claim payment law.